dharikh1/DTA-Mind-V1.1/packages/api-documentation/README.md

 <!-- markdownlint-disable MD030 -->

-# Flowise API Docs
+# Dtamind API Docs

 English | [中文](./README-ZH.md)

-A list of Flowise public APIs, allowing users to programmatically execute many of the same tasks as the same in the GUI.
+A list of Dtamind public APIs, allowing users to programmatically execute many of the same tasks as the same in the GUI.

 To run this standalone:

-1. Spin up Flowise server:
+1. Spin up Dtamind server:
     ```sh
-    cd Flowise
+    cd Dtamind
     pnpm start
     ```
 2. Start API Docs server: